run2bizdocs/docs-1/en/docs/citsmart-esp-8/initial-settings/set-language-and-location.md

-Title: Set Language
+Title: Set Default Language
-#Set Language
+#Set Default Language

 This functionality is intended to  setup the default language of the system.